sharadalt/sharadalt.github.io/_portfolio/blocipedia2.md

 <br />

 There is one more role called 'admin' in Micropedia.
 This roles thingy is implemented using 'Pundit' gem.
 Premium users like you and admin users are able to create new private wikis and make public wikis private.
 If you did not figure it out already, you can edit a wiki with Markdown syntax.
 You can add and remove collaborators for your private wikis.
-The privake wiki edit page is like below with option to add collaborators.
+The private wiki edit page is like below with option to add collaborators.

 <div class="boxed" style="width: 100%;text-align: left;">
     <img src="/img/blocipedia_edit_private_wiki.PNG"/>